daveabrock/daveabrock.github.io/_posts/2020-10-09-dotnet-stacks-20.markdown

 date: "2020-10-09"
 title: "The .NET Stacks #20: Route to Code, IdentityServer, community links"
 tags: [dotnet-stacks]
-share-img: /assets/img/stacks-20-card.png
+image: /assets/img/stacks-20-card.png
-subtitle: This week, we look at Route to Code and check in on big IdentityServer news.
+description: This week, we look at Route to Code and check in on big IdentityServer news.
 comments: false
 ---